thebluemagician/go-rest-scrape/README.md

 # go-rest-scrape
-This is a simple **Go** project which scrapes few details like- product name, description, price and review count from the Amazon (amazon.in) India product catalogue and stores in into document oriented database namely **ElasticSearch**.
+This is a simple **Go** project which scrapes details like- product name, description, price and review count from the Amazon (amazon.in) India product catalogue and stores it into document oriented database namely **ElasticSearch**.

 ## Project modules